Dietitian or Nutritionist?

 - Practice.
 After we pass our didactic requirements, we move on to receive supervised practice.
 This part of our training is called the internship.
 Divided between clinical nutrition, community nutrition and food service, dietetic interns complete 1,200 hours of rotations throughout hospitals, health departments, schools, research facilities and specialized clinics.

 - Upon completion of the didactic coursework and internship, RDs-to-be hit the books again and start studying for the registration examination.
 Receiving a passing grade on this exam is when we are officially credentialed as a Registered Dietitian with the Commission on Dietetic Registration.
 Some states like North Carolina also require a state license.
-This is where the LDN comes from after my name.It means Licensed Dietitian/Nutritionist.
+This is where the LDN comes from after our names — it means Licensed Dietitian/Nutritionist.

 So, what is a nutritionist?